Close Menu

 Why do we need iron?

-Iron plays a crucial role in our body by helping transport oxygen.
-It helps create hemoglobin, a protein that carries oxygen to different parts of the body.
-Iron is mainly found in our blood, giving it the red color.
-Besides oxygen transport, iron is vital for growth, cellular function, and hormone production.
-Our body recycles iron from old blood cells to meet most of its iron requirements.
+Iron is essential for our bodies as it plays a key role in transporting oxygen.
+It is a crucial component of haemoglobin, a protein responsible for carrying oxygen to various parts of the body.
+Iron is primarily found in our blood, which gives it a red color.
+In addition to oxygen transport, iron plays a crucial role in growth, cellular function, and hormone production.
+Our bodies recycle iron from old blood cells to fulfill most of our iron needs.
 However, we also lose a small amount of iron daily through our bowel movements.

 How much iron do we need?

-Our bodies need iron to stay healthy, but how much iron we need can vary depending on our age and certain factors like menstruation and pregnancy.
-For example, people who menstruate need more iron because they lose blood during their monthly periods.
-Pregnant women and individuals with certain medical conditions also require more dietary iron to support their bodies.
+Our bodies need iron to maintain good health, but the amount required can vary based on factors such as age, menstruation, and pregnancy.
+For example, people who menstruate typically need more iron because they lose blood during their monthly periods.

 Here are the daily recommended iron intakes for non-vegetarians: